isaacmcallister843/Chester_Robotic_Arm/README.md

 ## Features
 This project will allow
 - Easy to use routine setup.
-Easy control over all motor positions and movement - Complete
+User friendly control over all motor positions and movement - Complete
 - Gripper support allowing the arm to hold and move objects - Complete
 - Geospatial system to keep track to gripper location - Complete
 - Safety thresholds to ensure stability - In progress, mostly complete